nickmhankins/my-dev-vm/readme.md

 You may need to edit the Vagrantfile to reflect your setup, such as your private key name, etc.

 ### SSH Key steps in the Vagrantfile
-The Vagrantfile uses the SSH keypair from my host and simultaenously invalidate the public Vagrant using the following steps:
+The Vagrantfile uses the SSH keypair from my host and simultaneously invalidates the public Vagrant key using the following steps:

 * Vagrant will initially bootstrap the guest using the built-in insecure Vagrant key
 * The file provisioner transfers my private key from the host to the VM